riban-bw/modular/README.md

 CAN payload may have varying length (0..8 bytes) depending on message type.

 Brain always listens for panel messages and may request values with appropriate commands.
-This is asynchrounous.
+This is asynchronous.

 |B↔P| ID       | OpCode | Payload                                   | Purpose|
 |---|----------|--------|-------------------------------------------|---------------------------|